-At the end of their lifetime, the GOV-CA private keys shall be irrevocably destroyed in the presence of all at least three (3) trusted GOV-CA personnel, and at least one (1) PMA representative.
+At the end of their lifetime, the Government CA private keys are irrevocably destroyed in the presence of at least three (3) trusted AGCE personnel, and at least one (1) PMA representative.

-The GOV-CA keys are destroyed by permanently removing them from any hardware module the keys are stored on.
-The hardware module will be then reset or returned to its factory state.
+The CA keys are destroyed by permanently removing them from any hardware module the keys are stored on.

-The GOV-CA private key destruction outside the context of the end of its lifetime applies to investigation and special authorization from the PMA.
+The CA private key destruction outside the context of the end of its lifetime applies to investigation and special authorization from the PMA.